Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     # Above is equivalent to
     Trainer(gpus=list(range(k)))

-    # Specify which GPUs to use (don't use if running on cluster)
+    # Specify which GPUs to use (don't use when running on cluster)
     Trainer(gpus=[0, 1])

-    # can also be a string
+    # Equivalent using a string
     Trainer(gpus='0, 1')

-    # can also be -1 or '-1', this uses all available GPUs
+    # To use all available GPUs put -1 or '-1'
     # equivalent to list(range(torch.cuda.available_devices()))
     Trainer(gpus=-1)